joeyAghion/opsworks_delayed_job/README.md

 To Do
 -----

-* Attributes should be better structured (allow customization without requiring all worker processes to be listed).
+* Attributes should be better structured (allowing customization without requiring all worker processes to be listed).
 * Loosen any coupling to the nginx+unicorn Rails stack.